Award Categories

 Judges will be looking for the most effective PR and communications strategy that contributed to the success of the campaign, audience profile, objectives, and outcomes.

-6. Best PR Campaign – Banking, Finance & Insurance
+14. Best PR Campaign – Banking, Finance & Insurance

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should demonstrate the creative and innovative elements, the successful execution, how they generated buzz and public awareness, and how the business goals were achieved with measurable results.

-8. Best PR Campaign – Customer Acquisition
+16. Best PR Campaign – Customer Acquisition & Retention (NEW)

-9. Best PR Campaign – ESG
+17. Best PR Campaign – ESG

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should be able to outline the creative and innovative elements, the successful execution, and evidence on how the campaign generated sustainable benefits to the community.

-11. Best PR Campaign – Food & Beverage
+18. Best PR Campaign – Food & Beverage

 Judges will be looking at the role and contribution of PR and communications in the campaign strategy that contributed to the brand’s business objectives.
 Entrants should demonstrate the creative and innovative elements, the successful execution, and how the business goals were achieved with measurable results.